-In our school over the past year, we have particularly noticed the following in terms of device use and abuse and types of online/device-based incidents which affect the wellbeing and safeguarding of our students: Many pupils have access to social media, including Whatsapp, TikTok and Facebook at their parents discretion.
+In our school over the past year, we have particularly noticed the following in terms of device use and abuse and types of online/device-based incidents which affect the wellbeing and safeguarding of our students: In our school over the past year, we have particularly noticed the following in terms of device use and abuse and types of online/device-based incidents which affect the wellbeing and safeguarding of our students: Many pupils have access to social media, including Whatsapp, TikTok and Facebook at their parents discretion.
 On a few occasions, we have had to intervene with conversations that are happening on these platforms outside of school.
 We are also keen to teach about digital footprint, as once something has been put online, it is there forever.

 Nationally, some of the latest trends of the past twelve months are outlined below.
-These should be reflected in this policy and the acceptable use agreements we use, and seen in the context of the 4 Cs (see KCSIE for more details), a whole-school contextual safeguarding approach that incorporates policy and practice for curriculum, safeguarding and technical teams.
+These are reflected in this policy and the acceptable use agreements we use and seen in the context of the 5 Cs (see KCSIE for more details), a whole-school contextual safeguarding approach that incorporates policy and practice for curriculum, safeguarding and technical teams.